gbgbgb8/aiCookbook/readme.md

 This structured approach not only maintains uniformity across the digital cookbook but also enhances the user experience by making recipes easy to follow and visually engaging.

+Here’s a prompt you can use to get a recipe in the structured format for `aiCookbook`:

+---

+"Could you provide a markdown recipe for [RECIPE NAME OR DESCRIPTION HERE], including sections for ingredients, equipment needed, instructions, and a shopping list?
+Please structure with headings for each section, bolded categories, and numbered steps for the instructions."

+---

+Just replace "[RECIPE NAME OR DESCRIPTION HERE]" with the specific recipe or type of dish you are interested in.

 ## License
 This project is licensed under the MIT License.